OpenIndiana/oi-docs/docs/contrib/tools.md

 * Consistency - Docs are treated just like code

-## Why a Text Markup Based Docs Framework?
+## Why a text markup based docs framework?

 The primary advantage of using a text markup language is: